from Women on Boards’ Book Club for non-executive directors

 Shefaly is an internationally experienced strategist and a trusted advisor with experience in shaping the executive conversation on technology, risk, branding and growth.

-She sits as a Non-Executive Director of JP Morgan US Smaller Companies Investment Trust (LSE: JUSC) where she chairs the Remuneration Committee, and of Temple Bar Investment Trust (LSE: TMPL), as well has having served as an independent Governor of London Metropolitan University.
+She sits as a Non-Executive Director of Ampa Legal; JP Morgan US Smaller Companies Investment Trust (LSE: JUSC), where she chairs the Remuneration Committee; and of Temple Bar Investment Trust (LSE: TMPL).
+She has also served as an independent Governor of London Metropolitan University.